The Master Program in Design + Change is an advanced-level two-year program within Design, the main field of study.

 Master of Fine Arts (Main field of study: Design)

 Application and portfolio

-Submit your application along with portfolio + letter of intent.
+- Submit your application along with a portfolio + letter of intent.

-Portfolio Guidelines, Master programme in Design + Change
+Portfolio Guidelines, Master program in Design + Change

 For your submitted portfolio to be deemed complete, it must consist of two components: